 Common Sense - The Body Works Best When It's Happy!

 Cows are ruminants, which means their stomachs have four compartments.
-Diets of corn, cereals and concentrate feed can cause dietary upset for ruminants, whereas grass provides a highly digestible and nutritionally complete form of nourishment.
+Diets of corn, cereals, and concentrate feed can cause dietary upset for ruminants, whereas grass provides a highly digestible and nutritionally complete form of nourishment.
 Adding small amounts of clover to their diet further facilitates consistent digestive health.
-Science shows that milk protein yield & content both increase linearly as the ratio of a dairy cow's diet of fresh grasses to corn silage (feed) increases.
+Science shows that milk protein yield & content both increase linearly as the ratio of a dairy cow's intake of fresh grasses to corn silage (feed) increases.